-The architecture and uses of the AES engine is similar in IGLOO2 device except the COMM_BLK in the system controller communicated with COMM_BLK in high performance memory subsystem (HPMS).
+The architecture and uses of the AES engine are similar to the IGLOO2 device except the COMM\BLK in the system controller communicated with COMM\BLK in high performance memory subsystem (HPMS).
 It is required to use a fabric master to initiate the AES system services.
-Microsemi provides the CoreSysService Directcore IP that acts as fabric master to use the AES system services.
-The CoreSysServices soft IP communicates with the COMM_BLK through one of the fabric interface controllers (FICs), sends the AES system service request, retrieves the ciphertext output, and sends to use the interface.
+Microsemi® provides the CoreSysService Directore IP that acts as fabric master to use the AES system services.
+The CoreSysServices soft IP communicates with the COMM\BLK through one of the fabric interface controllers (FICs), sends the AES system service request, retrieves the ciphertext output, and sends to use the interface.